devflowinc/ruby-sdk/docs/TopicApi.md

 > delete_topic(tr_dataset, delete_topic_data)

-delete_topic
+Delete Topic

-delete_topic  Delete an existing chat topic.
+Delete Topic  Delete an existing chat topic.
 When a topic is deleted, all associated chat messages are also deleted.

 ### Examples